ASquare010/NLP-Resume-Parser/README.md

 Scoring Resumes:
 The system will analyze each resume against the provided job description (JD) and generate a similarity score.

-Note !
+#Note !
-Please Like this Project
+Support The Project